 The financial aid system does sometimes penalize savings.
 So if you have savings, you may be better off investing the money in buying a home.
 You could then borrow against the equity in your home when you need the money to pay for college.
 Consult a financial planner early, and make decisions that will maximize your eligibility for financial aid.
 LifeLaunchr can help you develop a financial plan, so schedule a free consultation.

 Get an Expert to Review your FAFSA Before You Submit It

 The FAFSA can be easy to fill in.
-But sometimes subtle variations in answers can cause big differences in the outcome.
+But sometimes, subtle variations in answers can cause significant differences in the outcome.
 So ask an expert, like those at LifeLaunchr, to review your submission before you make it.
 Getting the details right is critical.

 Pick Colleges That Will Offer Merit Aid

-For those who won’t qualify for a lot of need-based assistance, you can receive merit-based assistance.
+For those who won’t qualify for a lot of need-based assistance, you can receive merit-based aid.
 Use a site like LifeLaunchr to search for colleges that offer merit-based assistance.

 Apply for Outside Scholarships

 Start early, and spend 15-30 minutes a week finding and applying for scholarships.
 You can win significant amounts of money with discipline and regular effort.